DebasishMaji/DebasishMaji/README.md

 ### Hi there 👋
 I'm [Debasish Maji](https://www.linkedin.com/in/debasish-maji-88170a96)

+Here are some ideas to get you started:
+- 🔭 Current Projects: Researching AI applications for code reliability and evaluation, developing scalable AI-based systems.
+- 🌱 Learning: Advanced AI/ML algorithms for software performance improvement.
+- 👯 Looking to collaborate: AI, ML, and blockchain innovations that can disrupt traditional industries.
+- 🤔 Seeking help with: AI-driven solutions for enhancing software code quality.
+- 💬 Ask me about: My ongoing research in AI-powered code evaluation and reliability.
+- 📫 Reach me: Connect via LinkedIn or my personal website.
+- Fun fact: In my free time, I experiment with AI to create unique projects, such as an AI that generates creative bedtime stories based on user prompts—it’s a fun and engaging way to explore AI’s capabilities!
+- 📫 How to reach me: Connect me on Linkedin [Debasish Maji](https://www.linkedin.com/in/debasish-maji-88170a96) Or [Debasish Maji Personal Website]([https://debasishmaji.com/])

 ## 🚀 About Me

 - **Experience**: With over 8 years in the tech industry, I specialize in building scalable and secure backend systems.
 I have a strong foundation in system architecture and performance optimization.